For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

 I’m a bit of a nerd, I love creating Excel spreadsheets and organizing my finances with Quicken.
 You might even go so far as to say I’m a bit obsessed with managing my personal finances.

 I even go so far as to live by a budget.
 Yes, the dreaded “B” word.

 Budgeting allows me to tell my money where to go rather than letting my spending control me.

 I have such a hard time understanding why so many people cringe when they hear the word budget.
 For me living on a budget is very freeing.

 Ultimately a budget isn’t supposed to be about limitations, it is about learning to control your spending based on your actual income.

 How I learned the rules of budgeting

-I learned budgeting from my parents.
+I learned to budget from my parents.
 Not so much by what they said, but by their example.

 A ranchers goal is to sell his cattle in the fall when they have had enough time to bulk up from the summer.
 The more an animal weights, the more it is worth.